 This is another post on my How To series, you can find How To Shoot Weddings HERE and How To Choose Your Wedding Photographer HERE.

 I’m going to take you through my Fuji gear and other useful tips.
 Like always though, if you have any questions please get in touch.
 You can find my on my Instagram.

 For the most part, my gear is set up to be light, unobtrusive, and exceptional quality.
 That’s why for my digital gear I trust Fujifilm’s X-Series range.

-I only shoot on Primes and I primarily favour a two camera set up, one with a 35mm full frame equivalent (the Fuji 23mm f1.4) and an 85mm full frame equivalent (the Fuji 56mm f1.2).
+I only shoot Primes and I primarily favour a two camera set up (although sometimes it becomes 3), one with a 35mm full frame equivalent (the Fuji 23mm f1.4) and an 85mm full frame equivalent (the Fuji 56mm f1.2).
 For an entire wedding day I don’t need to swap lenses unless there is a specific shot that requires a specialist lens; but more on them later.